 It is also important to know that most rehab inpatient facilities follow a certain dress code.
 If you’re not sure what to wear in all types of weather, you can pack the “usual” such as plain T-shirts and sweaters.
 Make sure not to bring your entire wardrobe to the facility due to limited space inside your room.

-Most facilities also have their own laundry area, so make sure your clothes are easy to wash and do not require dry cleaning, etc. Likewise, laundry days in most centers are mostly once a week, so there’s no reason to bring a lot of clothes when you check in.
-Among allowable clothing items you can bring in accordance to most inpatient drug rehab rules include the following:
+Most facilities also have their own laundry area, so make sure your clothes are easy to wash and do not require dry cleaning, etc. Likewise, laundry days in most centers are mostly once a week, so there’s no reason to bring a lot of clothes when you check-in.
+Among allowable clothing items you can bring in accordance with most inpatient drug rehab rules include the following: